 2013 – Gluten Free Living

-As I looked at the ingredients for Guacamole Hummus I realized it was prepared more like a guacamole with chick peas added to it, but I was looking for more of a traditional hummus with guacamole added to it.
-So I added two ingredients to make this more like a classic hummus recipe–tahini, which is an oil made from sesame seeds, and tamari–which is a gluten free, non-GMO, reduced sodium soy sauce.
+As I looked at the ingredients for a Guacamole Hummus recipe I was drooling over, I realized it was prepared more like a guacamole with chick peas added to it.
+I was looking for more of a traditional hummus with guacamole added to it.
+So I changed the recipe substantially.
+I added two ingredients to make this more like a classic hummus recipe.
+I added Tahini, which is an oil made from sesame seeds, and tamari–which is a gluten free, non-GMO, reduced sodium soy sauce.
 After making the hummus with the addition of these two ingredients I also decided to add two more avocados to the batch to give it more pizazz.

 I like to serve my hummus recipes with vegetable dippers for a healthy, low calorie snack.
 Guacamole Hummus is both vegan and gluten free.